Mfaizl/jsongrapher-pyasd/README.md

 ## **3\.
 Exporting to File**

-We now have a JSONGrapher record!
-We can export it to a file, which can then be used with JSONGrapher.
+We can export it to a .json file, which can then be used with JSONGrapher.
 <pre>
 Record.export_to_json_file("ExampleFromTutorial.json")
 Record.print_to_inspect()